shotstack/templates/README.md

 #### `addAsset(asset, effect)`

 Add an asset to the carousel, assets are displayed in the order they are added.
-You can also apply a motion effect for each asset.
+You can optionally apply a motion effect to each asset.

 ```
 const asset = core.assets.image('https://shotstack-assets.s3-ap-southeast-2.amazonaws.com/images/happy1.jpg');
-carousel.addAsset(core.assets.image(asset));
+carousel.addAsset(core.assets.image(asset, 'slideLeft'));
 ```

 ##### Params